anuket-project/anuket-specifications/doc/tech/approach.md

 •	Service Function Chaining (SFC ) and how it can be achieved

-•	New Networking technologies ( SmartNIC , FPGA ,..)
+•	New networking realisation technologies ( SmartNIC , FPGA ,..)

 •	Inter K8s POD communication and CNI